nasa/cumulus-ecs-task/README.md

 If there is, there are two things to try:

-- delete the ec2 instance and redeploy
+- Delete the ec2 instance and redeploy
-- delete the incorrect config and restart the ecs agent (i haven't tested this much but i expect it to work. you'll still want to update the docker credentials in the deployment's app directory).
+- Delete the incorrect config and restart the ecs agent (I haven't tested this much but I expect it to work.
+You'll still want to update the docker credentials in the deployment's app directory).
 Restart the agent by doing:
   ```sh
   sudo stop ecs
   source /etc/ecs/ecs.config